A common financial advice that personal finance experts dole out is to live frugally and save as much as possible.

 When it comes to your house, small issues, when ignored, could easily grow into serious and more costly problems later on.
 So it’s best to tackle them as soon as they’re discovered.

 Last but not least, make sure to hire someone trust-worthy and experienced.
-It might be expensive but your peace of mind is priceless, right?
+It might be expensive but peace for your mind is priceless.

 5. Making connections